mso-docs/Luckie-Runner/docs/decor-platform.md

 - Static (no physics movement): updatePhysics is empty; it just sits where you place it.
 - Optional art: If you provide `sprite`, it draws the sprite; otherwise a simple filled rectangle.
 - Custom hitbox: You can set `hitboxWidth/Height` and offsets to decouple collision from the sprite size.
+- **One-way collision (default for invisible)**: Invisible platforms automatically use "top-only" collision, allowing the player to pass through from below and sides but land on top when falling from above.
+Set `oneWay: false` to disable this behavior and use full collision.

 ## Fields You Can Set (per instance)
 In your level/room data: